National Dance Project Touring Award

 - October 11, 2016: Touring Award application deadline for the NDP touring period of June 1, 2017-November 30, 2018.

-- March 2017 (exact date TBD): Tour plan submitted to NEFA by company’s tour coordinator.
+- March 17, 2017: Tour plan submitted to NEFA by company’s tour coordinator.
 Download Tour Plan Form.

 See Presentation Grant page for process and deadlines for presenters.